Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

-\rrm{For this evaluation experiment, we selected} \rrm{the DQN+GNN agent that achieved highest} score during training.
-We compare it against state-of-the-art DRL-based solutions. \rrm{Particularly,} we adapted the solution proposed in \cite{suarez2019routingJ} \rrm{to operate in scenarios where links share their capacity in both directions}.
-We train \rrm{two different instances of the state-of-the-art} DRL agent \rrm{in two network scenarios}: the \rrm{14-node} NSFNet and the \rrm{24-node} Geant2 topology~\cite{geant2}. \rrm{In our evaluation, we make 1,000 experiments with random traffic generation to provide representative results}. \rrm{Note that both, the DQN+GNN agent proposed in this paper and the state-of-the-art DRL solution, are evaluated over the same list of randomly generated demands.}
+In this evaluation experiment, we compare our DRL+GNN agent against state-of-the-art DRL-based solutions.
+Particularly, we adapted the solution proposed in \cite{suarez2019routingJ} to operate in scenarios where links share their capacity in both directions.
+We trained two different instances of the state-of-the-art DRL agent in two network scenarios: the 14-node Nsfnet and the 24-node Geant2 topology~\cite{geant2}.
+We made 1,000 experiments with uniform traffic generation to provide representative results.
+Note that both, the proposed DRL+GNN agent and the state-of-the-art DRL solution, were evaluated over the same list of generated demands.

-We run two experiments to compare \rrm{the \emph{performance} of our DQN+GNN with the results obtained by the state-of-the-art DRL.} In the first experiment, we evaluate \rrm{the} DQN+GNN agent against the state-of-the-art DRL agent trained on NSFNet, the LB \rrm{routing policy} and the theoretical fluid model.
-We evaluate the four \rrm{routing strategies} on the NSFNet topology and compare their performance.
-In Figure~\ref{subfig:perfevalNSFNet} we can observe \rrm{a bloxplot with the evaluation results} \rrm{over} 1,000 evaluation experiments, and Figure~\ref{subfig:perfcdfNsfnet} \rrm{shows} the cumulative distribution function (CDF) of the \rrm{relative} score \rrm{obtained} with respect to the fluid model. \rrm{From these results, we can state} that our DQN+GNN agent outperforms the state-of-the-art DRL-based solution in around 80\% of the experiments.
-In the second experiment, we evaluate the same models (DQN+GNN, LB and Theoretical Fluid), but \rrm{in this case} the state-of-the-art DRL agent trained on Geant2.
-The resulting boxplot can be seen in Figure \ref{subfig:perfevalGeant2} and the CDF of the evaluation samples in \ref{subfig:perfcdfGeant2}.
-Similarly, the performance of our agent is better in 60\% of the cases.
-Thus, we can state our DQN+GNN agent has better performance than traditional DRL-based solutions.
+We run two experiments to compare the \emph{performance} of our DRL+GNN with the results obtained by the state-of-the-art DRL (SoA DRL).
+In the first experiment, we evaluated the DRL+GNN agent against the SoA DRL agent trained on Nsfnet, the LB routing policy, and the theoretical fluid model.
+We evaluated the four routing strategies on the Nsfnet topology and compared their performance.
+In Figure~\ref{subfig:perfevalNsfnet}, we can observe a bloxplot with the evaluation results of 1,000 evaluation experiments.
+The y-axis indicates the agent score, which corresponds to the bandwidth allocated by the agent.
+Figure~\ref{subfig:perfcdfNsfnet} shows the Cumulative Distribution Function (CDF) of the relative score obtained with respect to the fluid model.
+In this experiment we could also observe that the proposed DRL+GNN agent slightly outperforms the SoA DRL-based by allocating 6.6\% more bandwidth.
+In the second experiment, we evaluated the same models (DRL+GNN, SoA DRL, LB, and Theoretical Fluid) on the Geant2 topology, but in this case the SoA DRL agent was trained on Geant2.
+The resulting boxplot can be seen in Figure~\ref{subfig:perfevalGeant2} and the CDF of the evaluation samples in Figure~\ref{subfig:perfcdfGeant2}.
+Similarly, in this case our agent performs slightly better than the SoA DRL approach (3\% more bandwidth).